hashicorp/terraform/BUGPROCESS.md

 When a bug report is filed, our goal is to either:
 1. Get it to a state where it is ready for engineering to fix it in an upcoming Terraform release, or
-2. Close it explain why, if we can't help
+2. Close it and explain why, if we can't help

 ## Process